kjown/COMP2042OwnKaiJian/README.md

 ## Implemented but Not Working Properly

 ## Features not Implemented
+-  `UserPlane` turning red when it takes damage.
+- `Power Ups` not implemented.
+- `High Score` not implemented.
+- `Special Movements` not implemented.

 ## New Java Classes
 | New Class        | Description                                                                                                                                            | Path                                                                                                                        |